Daily Price Action: Trading Strategies for Higher Time Frames

 Just like a Doctor has to study or a pilot has to learn to fly, you will have to gain experience, first become profitable on the higher time frames and work your way down.
 That is the path.

-The daily charts are my personal favorite time frame because they offer really high probability setups, require a small time output and allow time for other things whilst the market makes its moves, but I also really enjoy hunting intraday setups when price has broken out and retraced back into a key daily area.
-I have trading routine that takes no longer than 1 hour a day to hunt for both daily and intraday setups.
+I love the daily charts because they offer really high probability setups, require a small time output and allow time for other things whilst the market makes its moves, but I also really enjoy hunting intraday setups when price has broken out and retraced back into a key daily area.

 Leave your comments and questions in section below;